Here at UBC, we strive to build an inclusive community that welcomes people of all genders and sexual identities.

 Positive Space at UBC

-The Positive Space Campaign is an initiative intended to make UBC welcoming to sexually and gender diverse staff, faculty, and students.
+Launched in 2002, the Positive Space Campaign is a campus-wide initiative intended to raise awareness and visibility of lesbian, gay, bisexual, Two-Spirit, trans and queer students, staff, faculty, alumni and allies at UBC.
 The campaign also addresses issues from intolerance to inclusion on campus.
 Its aim is to build a welcoming atmosphere and promote inclusive dialogue for people of all sexual orientations and gender identities by identifying spaces where sexual and gender diversity is supported and valued.

 Here are some highlights of places and groups that are contributing to the development of Positive Spaces on campus: